 Going back the first worksheet containing the accelerometer and DFT data, we add a new column – Speed.

 The speed column values are fetched from the “Location” worksheet, for the corresponding match in timestamp values.
-This is the join operation that we perform in excel.
+This is the join operation that we perform in Excel.

 Add a formula =VLookUp() to fetch values from the “speed” column in the “Location” worksheet by matching “timestamp” column in the Acceleration worksheet and “t1” column in the “Location” worksheet.